We can't find the internet

 7.-11.
 Haute Couture dresses from Heidi Goëss-Horten

-It covers a wide spectrum ranging from the nineteenth century to the present day, encompassing glamorous divas, modern avant-garde women, contemplative portraits, psychologically penetrating female images, fetish-like accessories, nudes as well as feminist counter-perspectives.
-These works belonged to the collector’s immediate world.
-They reveal her highly personal choice, and, in some way, reflect sides of her strong and self-confident personality.
+The spectrum ranges from the 19th century to the present day, encompassing glamorous divas, modern avant-garde women, contemplative portraits, and psychological depictions of femininity, as well as fetish-like accessories, nude portraits, and feminist counter-narratives.
+The works on display were part of the collector’s immediate living environment; they reflect her very personal selection and, in a certain way, reveal aspects of her strong and self-assured personality.

-In addition, the exhibition presents haute couture dresses by Christian Dior, Givenchy, Yves Saint Laurent, Jean Patou and Jean-Louis Scherrer, made exclusively for Heidi Goëss-Horten.
-Fashion has been understood as a paradigm of modern culture since the nineteenth century, a seismograph of the here and now, of zeitgeist, society and its changes.
-Clothing is a medium of communication in fabric, it conceals and reveals in equal measure, is used as a means of self-expression as well as to protect and to cover the body.
+In addition, the exhibition features haute couture dresses by Christian Dior, Givenchy, Yves Saint Laurent, Jean Patou, and Jean-Louis Scherrer, which were custom-made exclusively for Heidi Goëss-Horten.
+Since the 19th century, fashion has been understood as a paradigm of modern culture and serves as the dominant model for the here and now—for the zeitgeist, society, and its transformations.
+Clothing is a textile medium of communication; it both conceals and reveals, serving as a means of self-expression as well as protection and covering for the body.

-In the videos, director Agnes Husslein-Arco and curators Véronique Abpurg and Rolf H. Johannsen talk about various aspects of the exhibition.
-The show was curated by Christiane Kuhlmann in collaboration with Arthur Arbesser.
+In the videos, Director Agnes Husslein-Arco and curators Véronique Abpurg and Rolf H. Johannsen discuss various aspects of the exhibition.
+The exhibition was curated by Christiane Kuhlmann in collaboration with Arthur Arbesser.

-With works by Friedrich von Amerling, Francis Bacon, Alexander Calder, Kees van Dongen, Jean Dubuffet, Lyonel Feiniger, August Macke, Henri Matisse, Pablo Picasso, Mimmo Rotella, Niki de Saint Phalle, Andy Warhol and contemporary artworks by Sylvie Fleury, Gelatin, Lena Henke, Birgit Jürgenssen, Michèle Pagel, Philipp Timischl, and more.
+Featuring works by Friedrich von Amerling, Francis Bacon, Alexander Calder, Kees van Dongen, Jean Dubuffet, Lyonel Feininger, August Macke, Henri Matisse, Pablo Picasso, Mimmo Rotella, Niki de Saint Phalle, Andy Warhol, as well as contemporary works by Sylvie Fleury, Gelatin, Lena Henke, Birgit Jürgenssen, Michèle Pagel, Philipp Timischl, and others.